dmitrymomot/gokit/README.md

 ### QR Code

-The `qrcode` package provides QR code generation utilities.
+The `qrcode` package provides a simplified API for generating QR codes as PNG images or base64 data URIs for HTML embedding.

 [View the QR Code package documentation](./qrcode/README.md)